phax/en16931-cii2ubl/README.md

 # en16931-cii2ubl

-Converter for unidirectional EN16931 invoices from CII D16B to UBL 2.1 and 2.2.
+Converter for unidirectional EN16931 invoices from CII D16B to UBL 2.1, 2.2 or 2.3.

 This is a Java 1.8+ library that converts a Cross Industry Invoice (CII) into a Universal Business Language (UBL) document following the rules of the European Norm (EN) 16931 that defines a common semantic data model for electronic invoices in Europe.

+Special care was given to XRechnung invoices - all the CII examples of them translate to UBL that is valid according to the EN 16931 validation rules.

 See https://peppol.helger.com/public/locale-en_US/menuitem-tools-rest-api#cii2ubl for a service implementation using this library.